Story: Ethnic inequalities

 One of the diseases most feared by people until the introduction of antibiotics was tuberculosis, sometimes called the ‘white plague’.
 But tuberculosis has not disappeared and remains an illness associated with poverty.
 Between 1995 and 2004 the incidence of tuberculosis among Māori was about 10 times the level found in Pākehā New Zealanders.

 Such conditions helped produce lower life expectancy.
-In 2005–7 life expectancy at birth was 8.6 years lower for Māori than non-Māori males, and 7.9 years lower for Māori women than non-Māori women.
+In 2012-14 life expectancy at birth was 7.3 years lower for Māori than non-Māori males, and 6.9 years lower for Māori women than non-Māori women.
 The gap had narrowed since the early 1950s, but it remained significant.
 (Figures for Pacific and Asian people were not available.)
-However, age-standardised death rates were significantly higher for Māori and Pacific than Pākehā or Asian people.
+Age-standardised death rates were significantly higher for Māori and Pacific than Pākehā or Asian people.
 Asians had the lowest rate of all.

 Imprisonment

 Māori, in particular, are strongly overrepresented in the criminal justice system.
-In 2006 Māori were one-eighth of the population aged 15 or over – but they comprised half the prison population and over 40% of all criminal apprehensions.
-Of women in prison, 60% were Māori.
+In 2014 Māori comprised just over half the prison population and over 40% of all criminal apprehensions.
+Of women in prison, over 60% were Māori.
 On an age-standardised basis, the Māori imprisonment rate in the early 2000s was 514 per 100,000 – compared with 152 per 100,000 for the whole population.

 These figures reflect complex factors, ranging from historical and current bias in the operation of the justice system to other forms of inequality faced by Māori, such as lack of education, high levels of unemployment, and poorer living conditions.
 Age profiles, socio-economic status and media stereotyping also need to be considered.